 Soon, as Bill and Boyd, they were performing at local halls, and were invited to do a weekly 20-minute floor show at the Lower Hutt Town Hall’s Saturday night dance.
 “We used to prepare as if it was the Carnegie Hall,” recalled Cate.
 In 1959 they supported Johnny Devlin at the Wellington Town Hall.
 Shortly afterwards the Everly Brothers toured New Zealand, and Cate booked front row tickets for both the Auckland and Wellington concerts.

-In their lunch hour they would meet on the steps of Parliament, eat their sandwiches and discuss their repertoire and future gigs.
+In their lunch hour they would meet on the steps of Parliament and discuss future gigs.

 Hard workers, Bill and Boyd burnt both ends of the candle with day jobs and night-time gigs or rehearsals.
 Cate was an office junior at BP by day, and attended night classes in commerce at Victoria University; Robertson was at the Ministry of Works.
 In their lunch hour they would meet on the steps of Parliament, eat their sandwiches and discuss their repertoire and future gigs.
 They were desperate to record and hear themselves on the radio.